prs-group/make_projections/README.md

 # make_projections
-This helper tool of TUNNEX is an interface to Gaussian09/16 to facilitate the projected frequency computation from IRC forward and reverse output files.
+This helper tool of a TUNNEX is an interface to Gaussian09/16 to facilitate the projected frequency computation from IRC forward and reverse output files.

 ## How to use